 - Vitamin A – which is important for your dog’s vision health.

 Dogs love the taste pumpkin so getting them to eat it should not be a problem.

 In addition to being chock full of nutrition, pumpkin is a low-calorie food.
-This makes it a great treat for overweight pets who need to cut out processed treats that are high in calories and sodium.
-A tablespoon of pumpkin makes a delicious and nutritious treat for pets!
+This makes it a great treat for overweight dogs who need to cut out processed treats that are high in calories and sodium.
+A tablespoon of pumpkin makes a delicious and nutritious treat for dogs!

 Pumpkin contains nearly three grams of fibre for a single cup serving size.
 Fibre helps to promote a sense of fullness and reduces the physiological urge to consume larger volumes of food.